 Should I Buy a Canon M50?

 The Canon EOS M50 is great for an entry-level camera.
-It’s still one of the best beginner’s cameras for this price.
+It’s still one of the best beginner’s cameras for backpacking, blogging, traveling, or just as the first camera.
 The main pros for this camera are dual pixel CMOS AF, DIGIC 8 image processor.
 The main cons are that 4K video isn’t the best for videos.
 But for sure it has the capabilities to kick-start your photography career as a professional or hobby enthusiast.
 All you need to do is to learn new skills as a photographer.